 How to Remove Gel Masks

-Similar to cream masks and overnight masks, gel masks can generally be applied to the skin and tissued off.
+Similar to cream overnight masks, gel masks can generally be applied to the skin and tissued off.
 But not all gel masks are created equal.
 Some require thorough removal.
 To remove a gel mask from your skin, soak a washcloth in lukewarm water and drape it over your face.
-Then, gently wipe the mask off of each area of your face and follow up with a splash of lukewarm water to ensure that you got everything off.
+Then, gently wipe the mask off of your face and follow up with a splash of lukewarm water to ensure that you got everything off.
 After the mask has been removed, apply a nourishing moisturizer.
 For an affordable gel mask, we love the Versed Look Alive Hydrating Plumping Mask.

 How to Remove Charcoal Masks

-Charcoal masks are growing in popularity due to their absorbent qualities, which can help pull out toxins and dirt from your skin’s surface.
-If you love charcoal face masks like the Garnier SkinActive Super Purifying Charcoal Sheet Mask, but find it hard to remove them, you’re not alone.
+Charcoal masks are best known for their absorbent qualities, which can help pull out toxins and dirt from your skin’s surface.
+If you love charcoal face masks like the Garnier SkinActive Black Peel-Off Mask with Charcoal, but find it hard to remove them, you’re not alone.
 While some charcoal face masks can be tougher to remove than others, they certainly aren’t as easy as a sheet mask.
 We recommend removing them with a cloth soaked in warm water for efficiency and precision.

 How to Remove Carbonated Masks

-Carbonated masks generally glide onto the skin in a similar manner to that of a mud mask — only once in contact with the skin, they can begin to lather into a bubble-like texture.
+Carbonated masks generally glide onto the skin in a similar manner to that of a mud mask — only once in contact with the skin, they lather into a bubble-like texture.
 The carbonation and fizz helps remove toxins from the pores.
 Think of it as a deep clean and a super-charged facial massage at the same time.
 To remove a carbonated face mask, you can either wipe the mask away from the skin with a lukewarm washcloth, or rinse thoroughly with lukewarm water until the mask is removed entirely.

 When in doubt, follow the instructions for both application and removal that appear on your mask’s packaging.
 This will ensure that you are using your product the way it was intended.